Ghalicb/ICG-SwissGraphics/README.md

 # ICG-SwissGraphics

+All the following assingnments were realised by Samuel CHASSOT, Ghali CHRAIBI & Daniel Filipe NUNES SILVA.

 ## Assignment 0 : "Hello World"

 ### Description
 We solve this exercice by changing the color of the background in the solid_color scene from black to red.

-### Workload
-Daniel Filipe NUNES SILVA : 1/3
-Ghali CHRAIBI : 1/3
-Samuel CHASSOT : 1/3

 ## Assignment 1 : Planes and Cylinders